Official Zabbix packages are available for RHEL 7, CentOS 7 and Oracle Linux 7. In this documentation we will refer to all 3 using the term

 Substitute 'mysql' in the commands with 'pgsql' to use PostgreSQL, or with 'sqlite3' to use SQLite3 (proxy only).

-If Zabbix server and proxy are installed on the same host, their databases must be created with different names!
+Separate databases are needed for Zabbix server and Zabbix proxy; they cannot use the same database.
+Therefore, if they are installed on the same host, their databases must be created with different names!

 Now import initial schema and data for the server with MySQL: